mozilla-conduit/conduit-docs/phabricator-user.rst

 --------------

-moz-phab is a custom command-line tool that improves on Arcanist's limited support for commit series.
+moz-phab is a custom command-line tool that improves on Arcanist's limited support for commit series, as well as providing other conveniences, including the parsing of bug IDs and reviewers from commit messages.
 We recommend using it if you regularly construct stacks of dependent changesets, or even if you regularly review them.

 Installation and usage instructions are in the repository's `README.md
 <https://github.com/mozilla-conduit/review/blob/master/README.md>`_.